2025 Addu City referendum: Background

-Addu City, the southernmost city of the Maldives, was created in 2011 and comprises six inhabited islands.
-Since 2011 it has been governed by a single Addu City Council (with the Mayor and 13 members) representing all islands.
+Addu City, the southernmost city of the Maldives, was declared a city in 2011 and comprises six inhabited islands.
+Since 2011 it has been governed by a single Addu City Council (with the Mayor and 12 members) representing all islands.
 Representation on the council is uneven: for example, the largest island (Hithadhoo) holds six seats, while Hulhudhoo, Meedhoo and Feydhoo hold only one or two each.
-In practice, residents of the geographically detached islands (Hulhudhoo and Meedhoo) have long discussed forming their own local councils.
-Leading up to 2025, petitions were submitted by Addu residents seeking a review of the city's composition and proposing separate councils for Hulhudhoo, Meedhoo and Feydhoo.
+Petitions had been submitted by Addu residents seeking a review of the city's composition and proposing separate councils for Hulhudhoo, Meedhoo and Feydhoo.